 During the 60’s most of the vessels in the Squadron visited Port Stephens including the smaller LCM8 craft that are now based in Townsville.

 If you lived in Port Stephens during this time it was not uncommon to see `Army Duck’s’ on exercises in the port during the 60’s and into the 70’s.

 It’s a fair bet that the Rolls Royce in the photo below belonged to one of the Army `Brass’ on hand to witness the exercise.

 These are truly rare colour images of Little Beach before the area was cleared and the holiday apartments were built.
 The Halifax Caravan Park, built in 1946 is just out of the photo’s frame.

-They came all this way with all that equipment and no one thought to bring a fishing line.
+They travelled all that way and with all that equipment – and no one thought to bring a fishing line.